LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers: Designing Analyst-wise Checklist for Security Report Evaluation

 These integration steps were primarily conducted by two researchers, including the first author.
-In addition, we used a general-purpose LLM (gpt-4.1) as a brainstorming aid: given the organized evaluation perspectives and structural elements, we prompted the model to “enumerate candidate checklist items for each perspective,” and used the generated suggestions to expand and refine candidate items and their wording.
+We also used a general-purpose LLM (gpt-4.1): specifically, given the organized evaluation perspectives and structural elements, we prompted the model to “enumerate candidate checklist items for each perspective,” and used the generated suggestions to expand and refine candidate items and their wording.
 Before the expert review, the draft items were discussed among the authors and refined to retain only promising candidates.